tommyx5/WasserstoffCPSP/README.md

 # WasserstoffCPSP
-Simulation od hydrogen production plant as part of the praktikum: cyber-physical systems
+Simulation of hydrogen production plant as part of a praktikum: cyber-physical systems

 You have 2 options to start the Application.
 Option 1 for windows use: